 ||STRICT||Validation stringency for all SAM files read by this program.
 Setting stringency to SILENT can improve performance when processing a BAM file in which variable-length data (read, qualities, tags) do not otherwise need to be decoded.|

 ||INFO||Control verbosity of logging.|

 ||false||display hidden arguments|

 Arguments in this list are specific to this tool.
 Keep in mind that other arguments are available that are shared with other tools (e.g. command-line GATK arguments); see Inherited arguments above.

 read one or more arguments files and add them to the command line

 Compression level for all compressed files created (e.g. BAM and VCF).

 int 5 [ [ -∞ ∞ ] ]

-Whether to create a BAM index when writing a coordinate-sorted BAM file.
+Whether to create an index when writing VCF or coordinate sorted BAM output.